-- For requests to individual entities, discuss one-on-one ahead of the request. - Provide at least 20 business days for Registered Participants to provide the data, once requested.
+- For requests to individual entities, AEMO will discuss one-on-one ahead of the request. either case, whenever reasonably practical, AEMO will - Provideseek to give at least 20 business days for Registered Participants to provide the data, once requested.

 3.3.3.
 Responding to information requests